-A good thesis statement must be able to establish the direction and focus of the essay.
+A good thesis statement must be able to establish the direction and focus of the essay on B.com notes.

 After brainstorming, writing and revising your essay, your final sentence should include a one-sentence restatement of the thesis statement.
 You can use thesis statement generator such as this one in order to create your thesis statement.

 A good thesis statement contains just two parts:

 A bad thesis statement can have any number of problems- it can have no conclusion at all, or it may be long-winded and rambling.

 And even if the essay is well-written and interesting, if it doesn't present its argument in the most succinct manner possible, it won't be remembered.

 A bad thesis statement might also appear incredibly narrow or trivial because its writer believes that his or her particular opinion matters more than any other person's opinion on the topic at hand.

 In some cases, someone could even create a bad one unintentionally by following these steps in reverse order: opening with their conclusion instead of introducing their position through a hypothetical scenario.

 When you create your essay, make sure you put thought into your thesis statement before even starting.